CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/6.K8s/data-plane.md

 Run 'kubectl get nodes' on the control-plane to see this node join the cluster.
 ```

-:o: Back to the control panel
+:o: Back to the :control_knobs: control panel

 :round_pushpin: Check the current nodes (with `kubectl`)